Owais7174/custumer-churn-analysis/README.md

 Jupyter Notebook

-Analysis Steps
+Analysis Steps:

-Data Cleaning:
+1.Data Cleaning:

 Handle missing values and incorrect data types.
 Convert categorical variables for better analysis.

-Exploratory Data Analysis (EDA):
+2.Exploratory Data Analysis (EDA):

 Analyze the distribution of churned vs. non-churned customers.
 Investigate the impact of various features on customer churn.

-Visualization:
+3.Visualization:

 Create visualizations to represent the findings from the EDA.
 Use bar charts, pie charts, and histograms to illustrate key insights.

-Insights and Conclusions:
+4.Insights and Conclusions:

 Summarize the findings and provide recommendations based on the analysis.